BrianHicks/bytes.zone/drafts/state-transition-tables.md

 | Some Money, No Drinks     | -                                 | -                                  |

 Whoops!
 When we look at it this way, we can see that we've only defined two of the possible 8 states!
-Writing things down in an orderly way revealed that we haven't specified nearly all of our system.
+Writing things down in an orderly way revealed that we haven't specified all of our system.
 Let's fill the rest out:

 | ↓ Current State / Input → | Insert Quarter                    | Hit Button                         |